 Retainers – send your retainers on ventures and get gil rewards.

 Gold Saucer – participate or win a variety of Gold Saucer related games and events for a lot of extra MGP.
+This is a staple if you’re trying to farm MGP.

 Eureka – defeat specific elemental or monster-type enemies in Eureka zones to earn bonus elemental exp (Eureka level).